codepath/android_guides/Configuring-a-Parse-Server.md

     * Set `MASTER_KEY` to be the master key used to read data.
 Otherwise, the server will not load properly.
     * Set `APP_ID` for the app identifier.
 If you do not set one, the default is set as `myAppId` (see [the source code](https://github.com/ParsePlatform/parse-server-example/blob/master/index.js#L14-L18)).
     * Verify the MONGOLAB_URI has been added.
 It should be there if the MongoDB add-on was added.
-    * Set `PARSE_MOUNT` to be '/`.
-This enables the Parse Client SDK's to be able to connect correctly.
     * Set `CLIENT_KEY` to be your client key.
 You will use this info later for the Client SDK setup.
 7. Deploy the Heroku app.
 The app should be hosted at `https://<app name>.herokuapp.com`.